ericrosenbrown/nlmap_spot/README.md

 	- do multi-view semantic fusion
 - Hook in LLM to reproduce nlmap-saycan
 - Write utilies to collect data on Spot + execute navigation and manipulation actions with nlmap
+- Set up distributed processing so entire pipeline can happen in parallel and on robot platform

 ## BUGS:
 - (?)
 Why do CLIP scores seem to always be slightly lower than ViLD, is it due to do normalizaton issues?